Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 (And please, please, please DON’T start it with a dark and stormy night type weather.
 Not even movies have done that since the 80s.–None that I can think of anyways!)

-Instead, think of what your character would be doing right before the problem.
-For instance, before Katniss had to go into the Hunger Games.
-Or before Auggie had to go to school for the first time.
-Ease the reader into who they are before we jump into the problem.
+Think of what your character would be doing right before the problem.
+For instance, meeting Katniss in town before she had to go into the Hunger Games.
+Or meeting Auggie at home before he had to go to school for the first time.

 2. Launch Them into the Catalyst.